lizzieinvancouver/ospree/README.md

 # Hold your horses!
  *We are having merge issues.
-Don't try to update the main datafile just yet (14 Feb 16)*
+Don't try to update the main datafile for a little while (14 Feb 16)*

 # `OSPRÉE`
 `Observed Spring Phenology Responses in Éxperimental Environments`